The battle to fix the 'rigged' financial system needs a strong African voice

 Highest returns in the world

-Adding to the challenge is the fact that private creditors now hold 60 percent of total debt, up from almost nothing in the 1990s.
+Adding to the challenge is the fact that private creditors now hold 60 percent of total African country debt, up from almost nothing in the 1990s.
 Negotiations with private debt holders are harder because they are less inclined to take a haircut and more complex because there are so many of them.

 "Who do you speak with, you know?
 There are thousands of investors and you can't all bring them into a single room and have a discussion with them," Gyude Moore, former minister of work of Liberia and now a senior policy analyst at the Center for Global Development, a Washington based think-tank, told EUobserver.